SerenityOS/serenity/Documentation/AndroidStudioConfiguration.md

 Ensure that your system has the following tools available:

-- Android Studio Giraffe 2022.3.1 Patch 1 or later
+- Android Studio Jellyfish 2023.3.1 or later
 - CMake 3.23 or higher as the default CMake executable
 - 20G or more storage space for SDKs + Emulator images + Gradle dependencies + build artifacts